abrantesandreza/dailyNewsBlog/README.md

 ## Daily News

-- This repository contains the source code and materials for the "Improve your HTML and CSS skills by creating a blog" frontend development course, from freeCodeCamp.
+- This repository contains the source code and materials for the "Frontend Development Course", from freeCodeCamp, by Julio Codes.

 - The course is structured into several sections, each focusing on a specific aspect of frontend development.
 Start with the basics, including setting up your development environment, and gradually progress to more advanced topics.